dark-swordsman/Ottarr/README.md

 # ANAL
 A Normal Anime Library (System)

-The goal of ANAL is to provide an easy way to manage Anime series.
+The goal of ANAL is to provide an easy way to manage Anime (and other) series.

 - You want to bulk add multiples series, have them download automatically, and then link automatically (even if they're from the 90s)?
 - You want to add an RSS feed for your favorite website and have it automatically download your anime?